 The good Lord has blessed us abundantly in this country — both spiritually and temporally.

 In 1952, we sold our land and purchased a home in the town of Reedley.
 The following year, my dear wife became seriously ill and had to undergo surgery.
-That was the first of seven operations.
+She had seven operations since 1953.
 During this time she suffered severely.
 For the last five months she had to spend her nights in her chair.

-She was a faithful spouse to me.
+She was a faithful wife to me.
 She was the one who led me to the Savior.
-She has been a great help and support in my life of faith.
+She was a great help and support in my life of faith.
 She was a loving and praying mother for the children.
-At the last evening prayer, she was still praying fervently for her children and her two grandchildren.
-We will miss her very much, but we wish her a sweet heavenly rest.
+At the last evening devotions, she was still praying fervently for her children and her two grandchildren.
+We will miss her very much, but we wish her sweet heavenly rest.

 Cornelius Beier (1897-1972) (Katharina’s nephew)

 Cornelius Beier #663444, a farmer, was the son of Aganetha Teske and Peter Beier.
 Born in Kaltan, Neu Samara, the family moved to Barnaul, Siberia, in 1912.